 sudo fail2ban-client set sshd unbanip 192.0.2.1

 If the IP persists in your firewall even after unbanning, the firewall rule may have been added manually or by another tool.
-Check and remove it directly:
+Check the matching Fail2ban chain before deleting anything manually:

 Firewall Rules Not Created